Fresh on Mondays

 Watch for all three of these variants of the reciprocation principle as you deal with salespeople.
 I notice them everywhere now that I’m aware of them, and feel the powerful pull of my instinct to respond by automatically giving back.
 Of course, in some cases giving back is appropriate.
 What we’re really interested in here is the power of these techniques to elicit a response from us, and to explore whether any of them might be useful in helping us to accomplish goals we have set for ourselves.

-Personal advertising ideas
+Personal marketing ideas

 Perhaps you’ve planned to reward yourself with a gift or favor after finishing a big goal.
 Instead of waiting until the goal is complete, consider buying the gift ahead of time.
 Then stimulate the discomfort of a reciprocation debt by taking a picture of yourself with the gift.
 Display that picture to yourself frequently in one of several ways I have already suggested, such as putting it on your refrigerator, on your computer desktop background or in your Hipster PDA.
 You could also add text or images associating it with the goal you want to get done.
 This is kind of a dirty technique, because it’s supposed to make you feel guilty until you follow through.
 If it works, do you care?